sylver-john/BuildMySpace/README.md

 You can replace ```2>NUL ``` by ```2>myFilePath.txt```to keep track.

 What next ?
+*  save program's names in a list
-*  use a loop and a variable to store the program's names
+*  use a loop to found the file and start the program
 *  write a script for linux

 More information here : http://ss64.com/